cmeeren/Facil/README.md

 ### 5. Profit!

 That’s it!
+Whenever you want to regenerate, simply delete the first line of the generated file and build your project.

-For regenerating, see the FAQ entry [When does Facil regenerate files?](#when-does-facil-regenerate-files).
+Facil will automatically regenerate if you change the configuration or any scripts.
+For details, see the FAQ entry [When does Facil regenerate files?](#when-does-facil-regenerate-files).

 ## Elevator pitch